Paris Hilton Makes Surprise Baby Announcement & Reveals The "Iconic" Name

 “Thankful for my baby.”

-Paris Hilton is now a mother of two.
+Paris Hilton just made a surprise baby announcement.
 On Nov.
-23, Hilton surprised fans by announcing that she is welcoming a baby girl named London with her husband Carter Reum.
+23, Hilton shocked fans by revealing that she is welcoming a baby girl named London with her husband Carter Reum.

 On Instagram, Hilton posted a photograph of a pink baby outfit with the name London stitched on the front, along with the caption: “Thankful for my baby girl.”